sopan619/Auto-Bing-Search-Python/README.md

 python broswer.py
 ```

+## Changes 29th June'23
++ Now the program will ask for the number of searches you wish to perform before executing.
+Simply enter the value and start.

 ## Notes
 * Make sure to set **Microsoft Edge as your Default Browser**.
 Else it will open in Chrome or whichever is your Default Browser.
 * If you use Chrome, then you must be logged in there with your Microsoft Account in order to earn the points.